Charles Simon Clermont-Ganneau: Crusades against archaeological forgeries

 In 1873, after the Jerusalem antiquities dealer Moses Wilhelm Shapira offered a set of Moabite artifacts (known as the Shapira Collection) for sale, Clermont-Ganneau attacked the collection as a forgery.
 In 1883, Shapira offered the so-called "Shapira Strips," fragments of ancient parchment allegedly found near the Dead Sea, for sale to the British Museum, which exhibited two of the strips.
 Clermont-Ganneau attended the exhibition, and was the first person in England to attack their authenticity.
-In 1903 he took a prominent part in the investigation of the so-called Tiara of Saitaferne.
+A more recent re-litigation of the case by contemporary scholars inclines against the grain of the 19th century verdict, reconsidering the case of the scroll with arguments that "challenge the consensus forgery narrative."
+Some learned opinions, at least, consider that the scroll may be authentic after all.
+In 1903 Clermont-Ganneau took a prominent part in the investigation of the so-called Tiara of Saitaferne.
 This tiara had been purchased by the Louvre for 200,000 francs, and exhibited as a genuine antique.
 Much discussion arose as to the perpetrators of the fraud, some believing that it came from southern Russia.
 It was agreed, however, that the whole object, except perhaps the band round the tiara, was of modern manufacture.